 The claws of flaw :: There is the movie going so close to melodrama, and some moments just seem to be added to bring the cliche stuff in a predictable manner rather than anything else.
 We also find some dialogues rather too much for the child, and the sequence involving Salim Kumar is rather strange instead of being funny – it is the worst point of this flick.
 It even has a barber who looks on like a butcher.
 The movie also drags in between, which is rather strange, because they could have kept things going just with the paintings, and children playing; also those dialogues between father and son, which could have been the highlights of this movie, goes rather restricted, despite the promise shown in the beginning.
 There seems to be limitations around here, with the story and its moments, for there was scope to bring in more and more, which could have made this movie a big, colourful thing just like the real child in his real life is known to be.
 There was the need for quality.

 Performers of the soul :: It is never that easy to get a biopic related to the life of one special child with amazing skills at a very young age.
 It was essential to find the right cast, and Master Alok, despite providing us with a few doubts in the beginning, does a fine reflection of the character he plays here.
 The existential questions do provide him the chance to take it further, as life after death, one’s existence as stars after that, and many other come to him.
 He has his best moments after getting the disease though, and goes throughout without struggling at any point.
 Baby Akshara is good support to him, even though some dialogues given to her just go strange, as with Alok on a few occasions, but latter has better control.
-Children and their world, if given more life with the colours on the canvas reflected into them, would have given these two something cuter to work with though.
+Children and their world, if given more life with the colours on the canvas reflected into them, would have provided these two something further cute to work with though.

-Further performers of the soul :: It is only after the movie gets a talk with the real life parents of the real life Clint that we get into the movie.
+Further performers of the soul :: It is only after the movie gets to come up with a talk with the real life parents of Clint that we get into the movie.
 After we get in there, it is Unni Mukundan and Rima Kallingal, especially the latter, who gets to work through the pillars of this movie, and hold it together for its protagonist to manage.
 Both of them provide us with what seems to be an honest attempt at making this work, and their presence makes some of those problems in this movie to be forgotten.
 They are really good right from the beginning, and they excel at the emotional sequences.
 There is not that much revealed about their characters, but the two rightly portray what is needed here.
 The next big role here goes to Vinay Forrt, who is not far behind in his portrayal of the friend and well-wisher.
-Renji Panicker comes in and contributes in a good, smaller role, but Joy Mathew is indeed the next noticable one, as he does his doctor act with no problems.
+Renji Panicker comes in and contributes in a good, smaller role, but Joy Mathew is indeed the next noticeable one, as he does his doctor act with no problems.